woodser/monero-ts/README.md

 ## Wallet Sample Code

-See the [tests](tests) for the most complete examples of using this library.
+See [tests](tests) for the most complete examples of using this library.

 ```js
 // create a wallet that uses a monero-wallet-rpc endpoint